emiliosmith/mdef_emilio2/docs/Paper Making Sense/Final Paper.md

 ![](../images/vignette_2_webEmilio.jpg)

-###Reflections about beliefs and knowledge about what design means for me.
+### Beliefs and knowledge about what design means for me.

 Design as I perceived it, under a system of mine believes, a result of my experience since college to my professional practice, with knowledge I have found or collected in these years.

 I observed the design from my local context understanding that it exists an ontic reality, which is not necessarily what it is true but is there; this vision has been expanded and at the same time narrowed in my brief journey in the MDEF

 This reflection practice, represent for myself and exercise to have an understanding of the plausible in design in my context, for finding a truth by contrasting my beliefs and knowledge of what, I now understand that, I didn’t was aware of.
 It is not my intention to have an ultimate truth or dictate any kind of practice.

  This exercise is more an intention to create an objective truth as possible could be, identifying the possible bias inherited in me by my context and my journey through my lifetime and hopefully this practice could work as a reference for anyone else.

 How much of what we believe is actually true?
 What we believe is right?
 This questions have to be a constant in our head, it has to be present in any creative process therefore in design practice.